Michael Li

 Automatically file home insurance claims after natural

-using computer vision.
-Won best use of Hyperbolic cloud
+disasters using computer vision.
+Won the Hyperbolic

-CalHacks 11.0
+Prize ($1000) at CalHacks 11.0

 -